 Your tax–deductible donation can help in many ways!

 Monthly support of just $16 will cover our natural gas bills for the year.

 $30 each month will cover scholarship dues for a Sickie in need.

-A one-time $60 donation of could pay our electric bill for a month or provide a new set of safety gear for a boot camp participant.
+A one-time $60 donation could provide a new set of safety gear for a boot camp participant.

 Did we mention it's tax-deductible?